 If you fear these are the culprit, you should reach out to your vet.
 Most of these are able to be treated with medication, but if you don’t treat them, there could be serious health repercussions.

 If you recently got your puppy home and they were separated from their littermates and mother, they are likely experiencing stress.
 This can be intensified due to unexpected smells, sounds, new foods, schedules, or other pets in their home.

 One way that you can help your pet is by providing them with a predictable, regular schedule.
 This should include feedings, exercise, and lots of love.

-Also, consider the fact that your new puppy could have gotten a hold of something they weren’t supposed to.
-Puppies can be rather curious and, therefore, apt to ingest something that seems fascinating to them.
+Keep in mind that your new puppy could have gotten a hold of something they weren’t supposed to.
+Puppies can be rather curious, and are apt to ingest something that seems fascinating to them.

 If your puppy has diarrhea, the first thing that you should do is reach out to a trusted vet.
 The way to treat diarrhea depends on what has caused it, so it’s essential that you get to the bottom of that, first and foremost.